-I sat down on my computer to check emails etc like I usually do after I work out and I started to randomly edit photos of some projects that I had done but not yet posted.
-And suddenly I came up with this idea to do a series of posts I’ll now call “12 Days of Christmas Projects”.
+I sat down on my computer to check emails like I usually do in the morning, and suddenly I came up with this idea to do a series of posts I’ll now call “12 Days of Christmas Projects”.

 I don’t have anything planned.
-I don’t have a fancy Canva or Photoshopped Graphic Header ready for this.
+I don’t have a fancy Graphic Header ready for this.
 In fact I think I am completely insane for even suggesting this because there is a good chance I won’t make it to the end.
-In order to give me some buffer days I am going to share the posts during the weekdays.
-My husband is also going to read this and say “You complain you don’t have time to fold laundry or do anything and yet you’re going to make, photograph, edit and write blog posts for the next 2 weeks straight?”
+My husband is also going to read this and say “You complain you don’t have time to do anything and yet you’re going to make, photograph, edit and write blog posts for the next 2 weeks straight?”

 And here’s why.

 I don’t want that.
 There’s a time and a place for those projects (and I do do those as well) but not for this.
-I made a list of ideas and we’ll see how it goes.
+I made a list of ideas for Christmas crafts, and we’ll see how it goes.

-Using my glue gun I basically glued the twigs and dowels together as such.
+Using my glue gun I basically glued the twigs and dowels together in the following steps.

 All the beautiful ribbon that you see is from May Arts.